Yasteer/Electrical-Engineering-Portfolio/Simulation & Analysis Software Projects/README.md

 - Develop algorithms for system control or signal processing
 - Visualize and interpret simulation results

-## 🧰 Tools & Languages

-- MATLAB / Simulink
-- C / C++
-- Python (NumPy, SciPy, Matplotlib)
-- Octave (where applicable)

-## 📂 Project Structure

-Each project has its own subfolder, and includes:
-- 💻 Source Code
-- 📊 Simulation results or plots
-- 📝 A short write-up or theoretical explanation in `README.md`

 ## 🔗 Linked Projects

 Below are some simulation and software-based projects that are hosted in their own repositories: